glennj/exercism.io/tcl/matrix/README.md

 ### Based on

-Warmup to the `saddle-points` warmup. - http://jumpstartlab.com
+Exercise by the JumpstartLab team for students at The Turing School of Software and Design. - https://turing.edu